rezhaTanuharja/minimalistNVIM/README.md

     <p align="left">
         This project attempts to create an IDE-like experience for writing, editing, and debugging code with Neovim.
         The configuration structure is heavily inspired by <a href="https://github.com/LunarVim">LunarVim</a> and the excellent step-by-step tutorial <a href="https://www.youtu.be/ctH-a-1eUME?si=mAsw4Qno6kmIIuQy">Neovim IDE from Scratch</a> by <a href="https://www.chrisatmachine.com">chris@machine</a>.
-        If you are interested in detailed explanations and guides, you should check him out.
+        If you are interested in detailed explanations and guides, check him out.
     </p>
     <img src="assets/images/preview.png" alt="Preview" width="600"/>
     <br>